SharkUncle/deep-abyss/opencve.md

 **These notes are for the SaaS solution, I will test OpenCVE locally later**

+And here it is, the part for the local test: https://github.com/SharkUncle/deep-abyss/blob/master/OpenCVE_docker.md

 They offer the opportunity to test the platform:

 https://app.opencve.io/cve/